 Earlier, Hammink was deputy assistant administrator in the USAID Bureau for Economic Growth, Agriculture and Trade.
 Appointed to this position in September 2007, he provided senior policy advisory and management services in agriculture, economic growth, development credit and education.
 He also co-chaired a U.S. Government interagency food security task force and served as the USAID representative to the G-8 food security experts group.

-Mr. Hammink received bachelor's and master's degrees from the University of Minnesota, and has served in 8 posts on 3 continents: India, Sudan, Swaziland, Senegal, Ethiopia, Madagascar, Russia and West Bank/Gaza.
+Mr. Hammink received bachelor's and master's degrees from the University of Minnesota, and has served in nine posts on three continents: Afghanistan, India, Sudan, Swaziland, Senegal, Ethiopia, Madagascar, Russia and West Bank/Gaza.